davidmreed/amaxa/README.md

  - `codecov`
  - `wheel`
  - `setuptools`

- Amaxa is operating system-agnostic, but has been tested only on Linux.

-To start working with Amaxa in a virtual environment, clone the Git repository.
-Then, create a virtual environment for Amaxa and install there:

-    $ cd amaxa
-    $ python3.6 -m venv venv
-    $ source venv/bin/activate
-    $ pip install -r requirements.txt -r testing-requirements.txt
-    $ python setup.py install

-You'll then be able to invoke `amaxa` from the command line whenever the virtual environment is active.

 Tests are executed using `pytest`.
 If a valid Salesforce access token and instance URL are present in the environment variables `INSTANCE_URL` and `ACCESS_TOKEN`, integration and end-to-end tests will be run against that Salesforce org; otherwise only unit tests are run.
 Note that **integration tests are destructive** and require data setup before running.
 Run integration tests **only** in a Salesforce DX scratch org (see `.gitlab-ci.yml` for the specific testing process).